WAC Funding Opportunities

 Eligibility

-• Team members should be from the same academic unit; exceptions will be considered for interdisciplinary programs
+- Team members should be from the same academic unit; exceptions will be made for interdisciplinary programs

 Timeline